yazonnile/svelidation/readme.md

 Work same as `resetRule`, but on the type level

 ~~omg :) I hope noone will need to use methods below~~
-### Ok, so what you are saying?
+### Ok, so what are you saying?
 Spies?
 O_o

 Yes.
 Spies.
 Spy.

-By design, this is a function to observe validation process and get into it, if it needs.
+By design, this is a function to observe validation process and get into it.

-Spy can observe types, global rules, specific rule of type.
+Spy can observe types, global rules, specific rule of specific type.
 Spy can observe everything!
 Literally.
-Just create a global spy and every validation rule, every type, everything will be in its hands.
+Just create a global spy and it will observe every validation.
+Every rule, every type, everything will be in its hands.

+If you need to prevent something, or update value somehow - special spy is the place.

-You need to know one thing.
+You need to know just one thing.
 Spy has god power, but it has to give this power to the next spy.
-And there will always be **next** spy, even if its not a spy, but rule.
+And there will always be **next** spy, even if its not your spy.

 So, lets dive into examples